 - Similarly, Takaya in Persona 3 keeps his revolver slung in his belt, pointed right at his crotch.
 Which makes little sense, as guns are illegal in Japan, and you'd think someone would notice whenever he's not walking around in the Dark Hour.

 - In The Walking Dead game characters store loaded firearms in the waistbands of their pants on a routine basis.

 - In Pay Me, Bug!, the protagonist does this during his escape from the hospital on Tyrelos Station.
 He didn't have the chance to steal the holster when he stole the gun, so there's really no place else to put it.

 - This article.
 Try not to snicker at the description of the incident as an "accidental discharge".

 - NFL player Plaxico Burress famously shot himself in the leg (one of the two he needed to do his job) after storing his (unregistered!) gun in the waistband of his sweatpantsnote .
 It slipped down his pants leg and he accidentally pulled the trigger when trying to catch it.
 He was in a crowded nightclub and he didn't notice he'd shot himself until he could feel the blood a few minutes after.
 So to recap: a man rich enough to have other people carry his gun, with a contract suggesting he should, shoots himself as his gun falls down the elastic waistband of the pants he wore to a nightclub.
+Of course, the only way the gun could've gone off is if he carried the gun with a round in the chamber.
 Immediate action is not taken due to the minimal attention being paid to the gun.